chiakexin1/movie-ticket-booking-system/README.md

 This project was developed for educational purposes as part of the **Rapid Application Development (UCCB1223)** course at Universiti Tunku Abdul Rahman (UTAR).

----

-# 📜 License

-This project is intended for educational purposes only.